srukshan/AF-lab-1/Lab2/README.md

 3. Write a function to call GitHub API (https://api.github.com/users) and get users.
     *   Try to understand the functionality of Promises.
     *   Print all users to console.
+    *   Try to return fetched users and print it in the caller.

+4. Classes in Javascript
+    *   Create a class named Vehicle using a function.
+    *   Add property named type to the class (*this.type*).
+Assign a value to that variable using a constructor argument.
+    *   Add a function to its prototype named drive (*Vehicle.prototype.print...*).
+Print ‘Vehicle is driving’ in the function body.
+    Add VehicleCount (Vehicle.VehicleCount) as a static variable.
+    *   Increase the number of VehicleCount (*Vehicle.VehicleCount++*) by one inside the constructor.
+    *   Create an object from Vehicle class (*new Vehicle*) and check static  variable value, type property value  and function works.
+    *   Create a class named Car and extend the class Vehicle (Car.prototype = Object.create(Vehicle.prototype); Car.prototype.constructor = Car).
+    *   Add a new method called balanceWheels to Car and print ‘Wheels are balanced’ in the function body.
+    *   Call balanceWheels and drive methods using a car object and verify the functionality.
+    *   Check the static variable value and type variable value.
+Notice that they are not correct.
+    *   The reason for the above behavior is that we didn’t call the parent constructor from the child class.
+Do this by using the call method (in Car constructor function Vehicle.call(this, type);
+    *   Re-validate the values.